As a specialist recruiter into the Audit and Accounts market, I interact with candidates and clients on a daily basis across all levels of seniority.

-I work with professionals from a trainee just starting their career within the profession, with a positive mindset and the world in front of them; to experienced partners who have been there and performed the role for many years.
+I work with finance professionals all the way from trainees just starting their career within the profession, with a positive mindset and the world in front of them; to experienced Partners who have been there and performed the role for many years.

 If you are considering your next career move the importance of liaising with an experienced recruitment consultant who can provide advice cannot be overstated.